 What’s better than Cherry Margaritas?
 Cherry Margaritas with Beer!
-You’ll want to sip this refreshing cocktail all summer long.
+You’ll want to sip this refreshing cocktail all year long.

 I love a good summer drink!
 There’s nothing better than sitting out on the deck on a warm night sipping something cold, preferably with a splash of citrus.

 Last summer I was addicted to Lemonade Beer with Cherry Rum.
 This new cherry drink is very similar–it’s Cherry Margaritas with Beer!